Trocho/laravel-paytm/README.md

-# Paytm Payment Library For Laravel 5
+# Paytm Payment Library For Laravel 4.2 and 5

 ## Introduction